 Aside from the fruit of some varieties, their pads are also edible and are widely used in different cuisines in Mexico, California, and Texas.
 And because of its ease of propagation and adaptive growth, the spineless prickly pear became a popular ornamental plant too.
 Through late spring and summer, the pad-like stems bear 3 to 4 inches of striking flowers that come in yellow, orange, pink, and red, depending on the variety (3).

-Taking stem cuttings is preferable as long as they come from pads that are no younger than 6 months old.
+Taking stem cuttings is preferable as long as they come from green pads that are no younger than 6 months old.
 The cuttings should be allowed to form callous in a week or two in a well-ventilated area to avoid rotting or fungal infection.

-Once calloused, they can be planted in a potting mix of equal parts soil and sand or pumice.
 Rock support on either side of the cuttings will help stabilize the plant and form roots better.
 A full-grown plant can have stems of up to 4 to 16 inches long, 9 inches wide, and 4 inches thick, and can produce fruit in 3 to 4 years or less (3).

 Other Uses